Tkntl/Puzzle-Game/README.md

 Usage: puzzle -Options -S <size>
     -M manual solve
     -A Random solve
-    -R Random solve with check if number is in correct place
+    -R Random solve with check if number is in correct place -B best-first search